 The Institute is gathering a consortium of interested parties to participate in this ground breaking research into Real-Time Program Evaluation.
-If you are interested in finding out more or getting involved with the project, please contact us.

 The concept of nudge from the field of behavioral economics has sparked government initiatives that have yielded significant value.
 By introducing digital to the equation, nudges can become targeted to individual circumstances which potentially increases their effectiveness.

 We are working with the Australian National University to explore the concept of digital nudges and their application in social security.

 Reducing the cost of service delivery is no longer enough, consumers rightly expect that government will be able to improve the experience associated with the service by delivering a rich user interface.
 They also expect the services to be dynamic, aware of their personal circumstances and proactive, providing support and information to a consumer before they have requested it.

 In April 2016 the Institute held an event in the executive roundtable series, which explored the impact of digital technology on shared services in government.
 We are currently working on an updated discussion paper and will further explore this topic in an upcoming digital shared services roundtable to be held in Astana, Kazakhstan.